Trading Partner Portal: Mexico

 United States’ exports to Mexico totaled $324.37 billion in 2021.
 Mexico is the first or second largest trading partner for more than half of U.S. states.
 Top export categories from the U.S. to Mexico included computer and electronic products, petroleum and coal products, chemicals, transportation equipment, and non-electrical machinery. $1.47 billion a day in two-way trade of goods and services crosses the border.
 There are over 50,000 small and medium sized enterprises in the U.S. that export to Mexico.

-Also in 2019, California imported $46.7 billion in goods from Mexico.
-The top import categories were transportation equipment, computer and electronic products, agricultural products, and miscellaneous manufactured goods.
+Also in 2022, California imported $60.47 billion in goods from Mexico.
+The top import categories were computer and electronic products, transportation equipment, agricultural products, electrical equipment, and miscellaneous manufactured goods.
 California was the second largest importing state for goods from Mexico in 2022.

 According to Visit California, nearly 7.7 million people visited California from Mexico in 2017, spending over $3.1 billion.
 Mexico sends more visitors to California than any other country by a wide margin.
 Approximately 550,000 traveled by air.

 Foreign Direct Investment

 Mexico climbed four spots to become the No. 12 destination in the world for FDI in 2017, according to the United Nations Conference on Trade and Development.
 Foreign investment to Mexico reached $29.7 billion, despite uncertainty about the renegotiation of NAFTA.
 Investment in the automotive industry grew 32% to $7 billion.
 (June 2018 Milenio)